JuliaDatabases/ODBC.jl/docs/src/index.md

   * Setup a DSN, via `ODBC.adddsn("dsn name", "driver name"; kw...)`
   * Make a connection directly by using a full connection string like `ODBC.Connection(connection_string)`

-In setting up a DSN, you can specify all the configuration options once, then connect by just calling `ODBC.Connection("dsn name")`, optionally passing a username and password as the 2nd and 3rd arguments.
+In setting up a DSN, you can specify all the configuration options once, then connect by just calling `ODBC.Connection("dsn name")` or `DBInterface.execute(ODBC.Connection, "dsn name")`, optionally passing a username and password as the 2nd and 3rd arguments.
 Alternatively, crafting and connecting via a fully specified connection string can mean less config-file dependency.

 ### Executing Queries